chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ## The Ask

-In 2018, Australia's leading energy utility approached frog to partner on a major digital transformation journey.
+In 2018, one of Australia's leading energy utilities approached frog to partner on a major digital transformation.
 With a clear mandate to improve customer experience and customer retention,frog's engagement included in depth customer research, concepting, business case/validation, foundational design and a clear roadmap for implementation.

 ## The Process

-The frog team was comprised of interaction designers, visual designers, strategists and solution architects collaborating on mutliple streams of work to ensure an engagement that balanced business, design and technology requirements. **My role on the team included:**
+The frog team was comprised of interaction designers, visual designers, strategists and software architects collaborating on mutliple streams of work to ensure an engagement that balanced business, design and technology requirements. **My role on the team included:**
 - Define customer experience framework
 - Define criteria for user and business prioritization
 - Contribute to interaction and visual design brainstorms and reviews